Multiple Excel Cells Are Selected with One Click: 4 Causes+Solutions

 Exit Add to Selection Mode to Solve Multiple Cells Are Selected with One Click in Excel

-To turn this mode off, press the SHIFT + F8 key.
-If this doesn’t work for you, then try Fn + SHIFT + F8.
+• To turn this mode off, press the Shift + F8 key.
+If this doesn’t work for you, try Fn + Shift + F8.

-If you have merged multiple cells together, then click on one of those cells and select all the cells.
+If you have merged multiple cells, click on one of those cells and select all the cells.

 Unmerge Cells to Avoid Multiple Cells Are Selected with One Click in Excel

-4. Fix CTRL or SHIFT Keys If They Are Depressed to Avoid Multiple Cells Selection Issue
+Method 4 – Fix CTRL or SHIFT Keys to Avoid Multiple Cells Selection Issue

-If your CTRL key or the SHIFT key is depressed for any reason, you will see that clicking on a single cell selects multiple Excel cells.
+If your CTRL key or the SHIFT key is depressed, clicking on a single cell extends the selection.

-When your CTRL button is depressed, then clicking on any of the cells will select them all just like the Add to Selection mode.
+When your CTRL button is depressed, clicking on any of the cells will select them all, just like in the Add to Selection mode.

 Make Sure the CTRL or the SHIFT Keys Are Not Depressed to Avoid Multiple Cells Selected with One Click in Excel